kevin-bruton/TradingAgents/README.md

 4. Open your web browser and go to `http://127.0.0.1:8000`.
 5. Enter a company symbol (e.g., `AAPL`) in the configuration form and click "Start Process" to begin the analysis.

+### Rendered Reports (Markdown Support)

+Agent-generated reports (analysis summaries, debate histories, plans, and risk assessments) are produced in Markdown.
+The web frontend now renders these Markdown documents as styled HTML instead of showing raw markup.
+This includes support for:

+- Headings, emphasis, lists, and blockquotes
+- Tables (for structured metrics)
+- Fenced code blocks and inline code

+Security: Markdown is sanitized server‑side using `bleach` to strip unsafe tags/attributes while preserving semantic structure.
+If you need to extend allowed tags (e.g., to permit additional formatting), modify `ALLOWED_TAGS` / `ALLOWED_ATTRIBUTES` in `webapp/main.py`.

 ## TradingAgents Package

 ### Implementation Details